cupskrrtt/nitpick/README.md

 ## TODO
-- [ ] ability for use to list their filetype and linter of choice
+- [x] ability for use to list their filetype and linter of choice
-- [ ] append the linter diagnostic to vim diagnostic
+- [x] append the linter diagnostic to vim diagnostic
+- [ ] add other linter